 Winter has sunk its icy talons deep into the mountains of Western Canada.
-Even the lower elevations of the South Coast of B.C., normally temperate and devoid of snow through winter months, is cloaked in white.
+Even the lower elevations of the South Coast of B.C., normally temperate and devoid of snow through winter months, are cloaked in white.
 For many, the plummeting temps and snows of the late – late – season mark the last dying breaths of fall’s hunting.
 However, as some of you know, deep snow and cold temperatures don’t mean that your season needs to be over.
 Many parts of Western North America have late-season tags — either draw or OTC — and some of these hunts are what I like to consider diamonds in the rough.

 It should come as no surprise to anyone who has been a long-time reader, that I am alluding specifically to the winter mountain goat hunting opportunities that are available in British Columbia and Alaska.
 This will be my fourth trip in five years, and while it’s fast become a go-to winter pilgrimage, this isn’t the only hunting opportunity in British Columbia that will routinely see snow and temperatures well below freezing.
-Any trip in B.C.’s mountains from the start of October onward holds a solid chance of winter weather, and it’s not uncommon to have lakes frozen solid by this time in the Northern portions of the province.
+Any trip in B.C.’s mountains from the start of October onward holds a chance of winter weather, and it’s not uncommon to have lakes frozen solid by this time in the Northern portions of the province.

 Late season hunting in the mountains comes with its own unique challenges.
 In many ways, the gear management principles you’d apply in the early season are still valid, but constant sub-zero temperatures add a layer of complexity.
-The insignificance of knee-deep creek crossings in August become carefully calculated, and potentially dangerous when its -20º C in the backcountry.
+The insignificance of knee-deep creek crossings in August becomes carefully calculated, and potentially dangerous when it’s -20º C in the backcountry.
 Needless to say, but a thorough understanding of potential risks and safety-oriented decision making are critical during these months, with the added risk of weather-induced ailments — hypothermia, frostbite — and avalanches being of primary concern.

-Despite the opportunities available to hunt Bison, Sheep, and Goats in some areas, many hunters seem to be nervous about dealing with frigid temperatures and deep snow.
+Despite the opportunities available to hunt Elk, Bison, Sheep, and Goats in some areas, many hunters seem to be nervous about dealing with frigid temperatures and deep snow.
 It seems that we continually get asked about packing and gear specifics for these kinds of hunts, so I decided to do a “Pack Dump” for an upcoming mountain goat hunt, in hopes that it might provide insight to those hunting in sub-zero temps.